Can't get through? Call this number: 312-761-0629.

 The stamped-steel imitations in the hardware store pale by comparison…

+This is actually NOT an “eye” hoe, but we stuck it in this category anyway because it’s SHW brand.
 If you want an “American-style” hoe, but want it made out of German Forged steel AND with an easily replaceable handle, then this is your baby.
-Available with two different handle lengths.
+American-made Ash handle.

 We find that these short-handled forged steel eye-hoes are the best balanced tools of this type on the market.